-At 6th level you can now transform into a beast with a CR of your druid level divided by 3 (rounded down).
+At 6th level, you can now transform into a beast with a CR of your druid level divided by 3 (rounded down).
 This means that by the end of this build at druid level 15 you can transform into CR 5 creatures.

 Primal Strike – Level 6

 Your attacks while in Wild Shape now count as magical attacks.
 While it doesn’t look like much on paper this is a significant ability.
-Foregoing resistance and immunity allows you to easily dismantle a difficult creature.
+Foregoing resistance and immunity allow you to easily dismantle a difficult creature.